Google's Pixel Stand charges your phone and wakes you with a fake sunrise

 Google announced the latest version of its flagship phone, the Pixel 3, on Tuesday.
-But while there's plenty exciting about the phone itself, Google's Pixel accessories game is strong this year.
+While there's plenty exciting about the phone itself, Google's Pixel accessories game is strong this year.

 Alongside the phone, it's introducing the Pixel Stand, a smart charging pad equipped with the smarts of Google Assistant.
-The stand props your phone up at an angle and will charge even if it's wearing a case.
+The stand props your phone up at an angle and will charge even if your phone is wearing a case.

 When the Pixel 3 is on the Stand, you can communicate with Google Assistant either via voice command if you're across the room, or using one-touch gestures if you're sitting right by it.